 - One caller sounded like he had a really bad one ("It goes really rough for two and a half minutes, then goes smooth, then after six and a half minutes the engine dies" and that his odometer had millions of miles on it.).
 Turned out the caller was their fellow MIT alumnus, astronaut John Grunsfeld, who was calling from onboard the Space Shuttle Atlantis and was docked at the Mir space station.

 - Alter Kocker: One of the many Punny Names in the credits is "Al Takaka", Director of Elder Affairs.

-- Amoral Attorney: The show's "law firm" of Dewey, Cheatem and Howe.
+- Amoral Attorney: The show's "law firm" of Dewey, Cheatham and Howe.
 Note that they actually have a sign for this in Harvard Square, much to the amusement of the residents.
-Dewey, Cheatem, and Howe does in fact exist and is in fact related to Car Talk—as the Magliozzi Brothers' production company.
+Dewey, Cheatham, and Howe does in fact exist and is in fact related to Car Talk—as the Magliozzi Brothers' production company.

-- Animated Adaptation: Click And Clacks As The Wrench Turns, the celebrity toon in which the brothers played their own animated counterparts.
+- Animated Adaptation: Click & Clack's As the Wrench Turns, the celebrity toon in which the brothers played their own animated counterparts.